bindubc/ClearViewSystem/UseCase/Candidate Management Usecase/README.md

 - **Storage**: Approximately 1 MB per candidate (profile data).
 - For 10,000 candidates: **10 GB**.

+#### **Corner Cases**:

+- Invalid email format.
+- Duplicate account creation.

+#### Issues and Limitations:

+- Potential for email spoofing if email validation is not strict.

 #### **Failover Considerations**
 - Implement a retry mechanism for failed registrations.
 - Use a secondary email service to ensure notifications are sent even if the primary fails.
+- Implement retries for database operations.
+- Use a secondary database in case of primary failure.

 #### **Recommendations**
 - Monitor registration attempts with logging to identify common issues or bottlenecks.
 - Implement rate limiting to prevent abuse of the registration endpoint.
+- Use CAPTCHA to prevent bot registrations.
+- Enforce strong password policies.

 #### **Consistency, Resiliency, Availability, and Partition Issues**
 - **Consistency**: Strong consistency is crucial for user accounts; they must exist immediately upon creation.